Investors, wary of Fed, sell off emerging market assets again

 U.S. 10-year Treasury yields eased slightly off two-year highs but pressure on emerging markets elsewhere was unabated as the Fed minutes could jolt the yields higher again.

-India's battered government bonds were seeing their best day in 15 years after central bank announced some debt buybacks and eased some regulations pushing 10-year yields down almost 60 basis points.
+India's battered government bonds were seeing their best day in 15 years after central bank announced some debt buybacks and eased some regulations pushing 10-year yields down almost 60 basis points [ID:nL4N0GM1AY]

 But this provided little relief to the rupee which plumbed fresh record lows beyond 64 per dollar falling 2 percent.